martinezjf2/welcome-getting-help/README.md

 ## Learning Goals

 - Know how to get help
-- Better understand the purpose of Ask A Question (AAQ) and how it works
+- Better understand the purpose of Pair with a TC and how it works

 ## Introduction